dionguy/Learnlance-project/README.md

 Learnlance
 ==========

-An interactive learning platform designed to empower students, educators, and lifelong learners.
+An interactive learning platform designed to empower students, educators, and lifelong Learners

 Overview
 --------